Confessions of a Cholera Girl

 (22:41 – 22:54)

-But we are only getting worse and worse hurricanes.
-Obviously, there is always going to be one that we have never seen before, but these super intense ones are getting more common.
-So, they are arguing over whether they need to add a sixth category to compensate for these super strong ones.
+But we’re only getting worse and worse hurricanes.
+Obviously, there’s always going to be one that we’ve never seen before, but these super intense ones are getting more common.
+So they’re arguing over whether they need to add a sixth category to compensate for these super strong ones.

 (22:56 – 23:09)

-So as hurricanes get more intense, they are more likely to cause flooding.
+So as hurricanes get more intense, they’re more likely to cause flooding.
 Hurricanes causing flooding is problematic because standing water is known to increase mosquito populations.
 After Hurricane Harvey, Houston did like up their mosquito control measures.

 (23:10 – 23:20)

 What do they do for that?
-I know there is like mosquito fish that they can put into pools.
-There are chemicals that they can spray from trucks.
+I know there’s like mosquito fish that they can put into pools.
+There’s chemicals that they can spray from trucks.
 Is there anything in addition they do?
 Yeah.

 (23:20 – 23:28)